ColeSweeney/ColeSweeney/README.md

 ## 💻 Projects

+### 🍽️ Plate Saver – Food Waste Reduction App
+Collaborated with a student team to design and build a full-stack web app aimed at reducing food waste on campus.
+Users could log and track leftover meals, get meal planning suggestions, and measure food saved over time.
+Built using Python, Flask, SQL, Google Api, and HTML/CSS.
+Served as a capstone project for the Informatics degree at Indiana University.

 ### 💉 COVID-19 Vaccination Rate Dashboard
 Created an interactive dashboard using Python (Pandas, Plotly, Dash) to track COVID-19 vaccination rates across U.S. states.
 Pulled data from public APIs (CDC and/or Our World in Data) and visualized trends over time.
 Designed to be simple, responsive, and easy to understand for non-technical users, including public health outreach teams.